Norcemous Beeker

 The couple came here two weeks ago from South Bend, Ind., where they were married in December.
 Shortly after they were married, both lost their jobs selling shoes.
 They arrived in St. Louis with $5, and were unable to find work.
 Beeker said he had learned to make out bad checks while held in the guardhouse in the army.
 He obtained the blanks, wrote the checks and his wife sent out to cash them.

 9. Newspaper: Journal and Courier: "St. Louis, Mo., March 4.
-Mr. and Mrs. Norman Beeker, newly married South Bend, Ind., couple, were sentenced here to serve six months in the county workhouse for passing a worthless check for $22.50.", 4 Mar 1924, Lafayette, Tippecanoe, IN, USA.
+Mr. And Mrs. Norman Beeker, newly married South Bend, Ind., couple, were sentenced here to serve six months in the county workhouse for passing a worthless check for $22.50.", 4 Mar 1924, Lafayette, Tippecanoe, IN.
 14

-10. Newspaper: Journal and Courier: Norman Beeker and wife Norma Sentenced, 6 Mar 1924, Lafayette, Tippecanoe, IN, USA.
+10. Newspaper: Journal and Courier: Norman Beeker and wife Norma Sentenced, 6 Mar 1924, Lafayette, Tippecanoe, IN.
 15 BATTLE GROUND YOUTH IN TOILS

 Norman Beeker, 19 and His Bride, Get Workhouse Sentence for Passing Bad Check in St. Louis.